 Because the Department of Educational Studies assigns faculty

-advisor assignment.
+"Change of Program/Plan" form may also change the student's faculty advisor assignment.
 Students are not

-more than one faculty advisor assigned.
+more than one assigned faculty advisor.

 Requests for faculty advisor changes must be made through the